-But you’re not reading this just to talk about problems, you’re reading to find solutions!
-So, read on…
+But you’re not reading this to talk about problem, you’re reading to find a solution.
+So, read on!

 Remember, since we can’t always control the stress in our lives, the goal is to reduce our experience of stress by even 1%.

 Here is how you can do that, starting NOW:

 ● Look at your calendar for the next 7 days.
 What is one activity you’ve committed to that you can cancel? ● Look at your to-do list.
 What is one item you can delegate to someone else in the next 24 hours? ● Consider your schedule today.
 Where can you fit in 20 minutes for yourself —where you’re not taking care of anyone else or being “productive”—so you can just relax and play and do something mindless? ● Look at your calendar for tomorrow.
 Where can you fit in a 10-minute walk or Frisbee toss in your backyard?
 The fresh air and movement will help you cope way better with stress. ● Before your next meal, try what I call the “5-5-7” breath.
 Inhale for a count of 5, hold your breath for a count of 5, then exhale for a count of 7.
 Repeat at least 3 times.
 This gives your body a chance to relax before your meal, which will increase your digestive capacity and help your body pull more nutrients from the food you are eating.